Bruin-Dev/Intelygenz/service-outage-triage/README.md

   * [Running in docker-compose](#running-in-docker-compose)

 # Description
-The service outage triage's job is to search through the bruin tickets and append our triage as a note to any tickets that match the filter we have set.
+The service outage triage's job is to search through the bruin tickets and append our triage or events as a note to any tickets that match the filter we have set.

 # Work Flow